 I have been at the MSD at Melbourne University teaching architectural practice and design since 2006.
-Prior to this I worked in architectural offices, research organisations and in my own practice.
+Before this I worked in architectural offices, research organizations and in my own practice.
 I have taught design at RMIT and Melbourne University.
 I once worked for a dot-com until it imploded.

 I currently write here about: architecture, urban design, technology, and architectural history.
 I see architecture as a domain which requires research that is future driven and directly confronts the dilemmas that architects face.
 I hold grave fears for the profession’s continuing existence.

 In 2010 I collaborated with others to exhibit a project called Mould City as a part of the Australian Pavilion at the Architecture Biennale.
 In 2010 and 2012 I led postgraduate MSD students to Monterrey Mexico.
 This work involved to working with people in informal settlements.
 Recently, as an architect, I have worked with the Port Phillip Community Housing Group and the Quaker Society of Friends.

 More recently, in 2015, I formed a collaborative group based in MSD which entered an entry in the Planetary Urbanisation competition sponsored by the journal ARCH+.
-The entry proposed the remediation of the Whaleback iron ore site in the Pilbara whilst giving primacy to indigenous ownership and governance in that region.
+The entry proposed the remediation of the Whaleback iron ore site in the Pilbara while giving primacy to indigenous ownership and governance in that region.
 The scheme was published in ARCH+ in May 2016.

 In early 2016 and now in 2017 I have been teaching a new elective called Design Activism which introduces MSD MArch students to the skills needed to position design thinking and design research into protest campaigns.

-In 2017, amongst other things, I am doing specialised research in the following areas: the institutional logics of architectural practice, co-working spaces and workplace design, digital practice in architects offices, the history of architectural computing in the mid to late 1980s via the William J Mitchell Collection and more on the work of the Australian architect Robin Boyd.
+In 2017, amongst other things, I am doing specialised research across: the institutional logics of architectural practice, design value metrics, workplace design, digital practice in architects offices, the history of architectural computing in the mid to late 1980s via the William J Mitchell Collection and more on the work of the Australian architect Robin Boyd.